secretstartups/handbook/sales/field-operations/sales-operations/index.html.md

 1. Request to own an Account currently owned by the Sales Admin user:
    - Check for duplicates, accurate segment and territory data, accurate reflection of hierarchy.
    - Follow the [ROE](https://about.gitlab.com/handbook/sales/field-operations/gtm-resources/#account-ownership-rules-of-engagement)to assign the account to the correct owner.
-   - If territory or segment needs to be udpated, follow the [Account Review Time Frame and Fields ](https://docs.google.com/spreadsheets/d/1jVz-SzYvBZ6odBW7UoHd4E4b_EUIJgZu7nNY_1StYJs/edit?ts=5f775d4e#gid=0)doc.
+   - If territory or segment needs to be updated, follow the [Account Review Time Frame and Fields ](https://docs.google.com/spreadsheets/d/1jVz-SzYvBZ6odBW7UoHd4E4b_EUIJgZu7nNY_1StYJs/edit?ts=5f775d4e#gid=0)doc.
 1. Request to own an Account currently owned by a Sales or Marketing Operations team member:
    - NOTE: Most of the time these accounts came from a list load and need extra care in data validation.
    - Check for duplicates, accurate segment and territory data, accurate reflection of hierarchy.
    - Follow the [ROE](https://about.gitlab.com/handbook/sales/field-operations/gtm-resources/#account-ownership-rules-of-engagement)to assign the account to the correct owner.
-   - If territory or segment needs to be udpated, follow the [Account Review Time Frame and Fields ](https://docs.google.com/spreadsheets/d/1jVz-SzYvBZ6odBW7UoHd4E4b_EUIJgZu7nNY_1StYJs/edit?ts=5f775d4e#gid=0)doc.
+   - If territory or segment needs to be updated, follow the [Account Review Time Frame and Fields ](https://docs.google.com/spreadsheets/d/1jVz-SzYvBZ6odBW7UoHd4E4b_EUIJgZu7nNY_1StYJs/edit?ts=5f775d4e#gid=0)doc.
-1. Request to reassign an account owned by the Imparnter Integration user:
+1. Request to reassign an account owned by the Impartner Integration user:
    -  Chatter the Channel Manager to assist and validate the move.
 1. Request to move a Channel / Partner account from or to a Sales Rep or Channel Manager:
    -  Chatter the Channel Manager to assist and validate the move.